cea-hpc/modules/doc/source/diff_v3_v4.rst

 :mfcmd:`versioncmp`

+:mfcmd:`module-tag`

- This Modules-specific Tcl command appeared on version ``4.7`` and is not supported on compatibility version.
+ These Modules-specific Tcl commands appeared on version ``4.7`` and are not supported on compatibility version.

 Modules Variables